vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 should offer gudadhenu and himself abstain from eating jaggery: it causes great happiness and leads to Gauri-loka; HV I. 484 (from Pad.).
 For a detailed description of Guda

 dhenu, vide Mat.
 82 and H. of Dh. vol. II.
-880. Mahadvadasi-the 12th tithi of Bh. śu, with Sravana-naksatra
+880. Mahadvādaśī-the 12th tithi of Bh. śu, with Sravana-naksatra

 is so called; fast on it and worship of Viṣṇu leads to great rowards; KR 286–287.
 Vide Vi.
 Dh.
 I. 161.
 1-8 in one yerse of which it is stated that if Bh. śu.
 12 falls on a Wednesday and has Sravana naksatra, it is 'atyanta-mahati' (greater than great ).
 Vi.
 Dh.
 I. -16% (1-71) dilates upon the māhātmya of Śravana-dvādaśl.
 Besides this there are eight